 Insult, then Injury: Interpersonal and Institutional Betrayal Linked to Health and Dissociation

-Dr. Carly Smith, PhD and Dr. Jennifer Freyd, PhD
+Carly Smith, PhD and Jennifer Freyd, PhD

 Journal of Aggression, Maltreatment & Trauma, vol. 26 no. 10 (June 2017): 1117-1131